llondon6/PhenomXCP/issues/0_preliminaries.md

             --disable-lalinspiral CFLAGS="-g -D PHENOMXHMDEBUG"
 ```

-* **Adding options to LALDict is a faff** as it requires the following convoluted steps which must be followed for every new option one wishes to add:
+* **Adding options to LALDict is a huge faff** as it requires the following convoluted steps which must be followed for every new option one wishes to add:
     1. Open `lalsimulation/lib/LALSimInspiralWaveformParams.c`, and then open `lalsimulation/lib/LALSimInspiralWaveformParams.h`
     2. In `lalsimulation/lib/LALSimInspiralWaveformParams.c` prototype three functions. **For example** if we wish to add a field named `CPFlag`, then the following functions should be added in their respective section within the file (i.e. your new functions should be surrounded by like functions)
         a. `int XLALSimInspiralWaveformParamsInsertPhenomXCPFlag(LALDict *params, INT4 value);`